kaist-cs101/kaist-cs101.github.io/documents/main.md

 There will also be four take-home assignments where you have to program slightly more complex tasks.

 Lab sessions will introduce students to pair programming.

-The course webpage (http://cs101.kaist.ac.kr/) contains the syllabus, lecture notes, and slides for CS101, and links to all the software you need in the labs (or to do the lab tasks on your own computer).

-All other information, such as lecturers, TAs, lecture and lab times, homework assignments, exams, and the bulletin boards can be found on the comprehensive CS101 website http://cs101.kaist.ac.kr/.

 ### Project-based Learning Section Z
 We have a project-based learning section Z which has different course structure and grading policy.
 Students in Section Z will learn by practicing programming and active discussion during class.
 This section will teach different course material and will be taught in Korean.